International investors dump Spain debt as liquidity drops

 Spanish benchmark yields have risen to euro-era highs over the past week, fuelling concerns Madrid might soon lose the ability to finance itself and keeping non-Spanish investors out of the market.

-Daily average trading volumes in government bonds, excluding repo transactions, fell to 13.7 billion euros ($16.9 billion) in June from 15.9 billion euros in May, Bank of Spain data showed.
+Daily average trading volumes in government bonds, excluding repo transactions, fell to 13.7 billion euros (10.72 billion pounds) in June from 15.9 billion euros in May, Bank of Spain data showed.

 Volumes have been steadily declining since mid-2011.